 Exploring the ways in which people have attempted to gain mastery over the natural and supernatural worlds beginning with prehistoric times and concluding with modern day society and the contemporary world.

 Course Format

-Online only (synchronous, but with optional Zoom Meetings).
-See Online Learning Requirements below for more details.
+Online only (asynchronous, but with optional Zoom Meetings).
+See Extra Credit: Zoom Meetings below for more info.